wonderlili/pokemon-api-table-lab/README.md

 Done with all of that?
 Check out these two challenges:

-#### Challenge 1: Add more abilities to your 'charizard' base hash.
+#### Challenge 1: Add more rows to your tables!

-The excerpt only contains two of the 100s of abilities and stats in the Pokemon API response.
-How would you change the charizard base hash?
-Would you have to change #get_ability_details to include the new information in your table?
+The excerpt only contains four of the 100s of abilities and stats in the Pokemon API response.
+How would you change the charizard base hash to include two more abilities and two more stats?
+Would you have to change `#get_ability_details` to include the new information in your table?

-#### Challenge 2: Change the titles of both tables ("Charizard's Stats" and "Charizard's Abilities") to be red and green, respectively.
+#### Challenge 2: Color it!

+Change the titles of both tables ("Charizard's Stats" and "Charizard's Abilities") to be red and green, respectively.
 When you're done with that, the table is your oyster -- color away to your heart's desire!